andreirusu99/WasteLess/README.md

 # WasteLess

-Spring + Android application that enables users to keep track of food waste.
+## Spring + Android application that enables users to keep track of food waste.

-Implemented using Spring Boot and Android (with Kotlin and Retrofit).
-In order to decaouple the controllers from the service layer and improve performance, I used a Mediator and a CQRS design patterns.
+Implemented using Spring Boot and Android (Kotlin and Retrofit).

-Other design patterns used: Adapter, Factory, MVVM (for Android app)
+Design patterns used:
+- **CQRS** for separating data reads and writes
+- **Mediator** for decoupling controllers from services
+- **Abstract Factory** for creating different report types